 - 6 garlic cloves crushed

 - 1 1/2 teaspoons crushed red pepper flakes

-- Drizzle 4 TBSP olive oil in to a large sauce pot(or enough to cover the bottom of your pot) and turn on heat to medium high.
+- Drizzle 4 tablespoons olive oil into a large saucepot(or enough to cover the bottom of your pot) and turn on the heat to medium-high.

 - Add 10 cloves garlic (+/- depending upon your taste for garlic) that have been finely chopped and stir until golden.